 In this age of stiff competition, good content will no longer suffice.
 Your content has to be above average, because your target audience knows better now.
-They’re desperately searching for the content that will solve their problems.
+They’re desperately searching for great content that will solve their problems.

 “What if scheduling a tweet could be as easy as sending it now?”

-Back in 2010, there were not many social media tools that could schedule posts, tweets and updates while giving the user control.
+Back in 2010, there were not many social media tools that could schedule blog posts, tweets and updates while giving the mobile user control.
 It was a heck of a lot of work.
 But, that was the beginning of a great journey for this visionary entrepreneur.

 The beauty of Buffer is that you can manage multiple Twitter, Facebook, and LinkedIn accounts from your dashboard.
-This is particular useful when you want to post an update or new content (video, podcast, blog posts, etc.) to your fans on these networks at one time.
+This is particular useful when you want to post an update or new content (video, podcast, blog posts, etc.) to your fans on these social networks at one time.

 In your Buffer dashboard, you can connect several Twitter, Facebook (page or profile) and LinkedIn accounts with up to ten updates.
 You can also now share, schedule and manage the performance of your pins on Pinterest.